AKASH7707/Heart_Disease_Prediction/README.md

 ### 1.4 Model used

 The following machine learning models were tested:
-Logistic Regression (Final Model)
-K-Nearest Neighbors (KNN)
-Decision Tree
-Random Forest
-Support Vector Classifier (SVC)
-Gaussian Naïve Bayes (GaussianNB)
-Gradient Boosting
-AdaBoost
+Logistic Regression (Final Model), K-Nearest Neighbors (KNN), Decision Tree, Random Forest, Support Vector Classifier (SVC), Gaussian Naïve Bayes (GaussianNB), Gradient Boosting and AdaBoost.

 After evaluation, Logistic Regression was selected as the final model due to its performance and interpretability.

 ---